florianfranz/palaeo-data-cube/README.md

 ## Funding

-We acknowledge financial support from the Swiss National Science Foundation (SNSF) under [Sinergia grant #213539](https://data.snf.ch/grants/grant/213539): _Long-term evolution of the Earth from the base of the mantle to the top of the atmosphere: Understanding the mechanisms leading to ‘greenhouse’ and ‘icehouse’ regimes.
+We acknowledge financial support from the Swiss National Science Foundation (SNSF) under [Sinergia grant #213539](https://data.snf.ch/grants/grant/213539): _Long-term evolution of the Earth from the base of the mantle to the top of the atmosphere: Understanding the mechanisms leading to ‘greenhouse’ and ‘icehouse’ regimes_.

 This project is supported by an Open Research Data (ORD) grant from the University of Geneva